Foreword

 City Clerk's Ruling No. 13 (Persons selling goods, wares and merchandise in Los Angeles, with no fixed placed of business in Los Angeles)

-Sections 21.42 (LGR1) and 21.44 (LGR2) of the Los Angeles Municipal Code:
+Business Tax Classification Reference: Sections 21.42 (LGR1) and 21.44 (LGR2) of the Los Angeles Municipal Code:

 A person who does not own, lease, occupy or otherwise maintain within the City of Los Angeles a place or premises upon which or from which such person engages in business, shall nevertheless be deemed to be engaged in business within the City of Los Angeles when, through the physical presence of such person, such person's employees, such person's agents, or such person's equipment, such person carries on activities within the City of Los Angeles which are designed to solicit, promote, stimulate, or otherwise encourage the sale of goods, wares, or merchandise.